Sudan

 Since the conflict broke out in Sudan, over 3.3 million people have fled to neighbouring countries, including almost 1 million people to Chad.

 Sudan’s health system is on the brink of collapse.
-Healthcare facilities are being attacked and 80% of hospitals in areas affected by conflict are out of service.
-The remaining hospitals and healthcare facilities are overwhelmed and under-resourced.
+Healthcare facilities are being attacked and the remaining hospitals and healthcare facilities are overwhelmed and under-resourced.

 What is the Red Cross doing in Sudan?